+As you can see, there is much to think about.
 We recommend you undertake an annual review of your financial affairs, in order to check that you are not paying more tax than you need to and to see whether any structures you set up in the past are still appropriate.
-Between now and the end of the tax year (5 April 2024) is a good time to assess whether you have claimed all the relevant allowances and are as well defended against high tax charges as you can be.
+Between now and the end of the tax year (5 April 2025) is a good time to assess whether you are as well defended against high tax charges as you can be.

-Of course, the personal circumstances of each individual must be taken into account in deciding whether any particular plan is suitable or advantageous, but these suggestions may give you some ideas.
+Of course, the personal circumstances of each individual must be taken into account in deciding whether any particular plan is suitable or advantageous, but the suggestions in this document may give you some ideas.
 We are happy to discuss them with you in more detail.